EdDataScienceEES/tutorial-Stead-James/index.md

 Look at these datasets - they each have columns which have a specific id numbers for each datapoint so they can be crossreferenced.

 Be careful though as there are multiple id columns.
-For the ones that relate to each other, in occurences it is sample_id while in spatial_data its called id.
+For the ones that relate to each other, in occurences it is sample_id while in spatial_data it is id.

 That's all very well but what can we use this for?
 Well we can merge these two datasets so we have the species data alongside the lat and long data.
 To do this we must look at the family of join functions.